R-M-Patel/TransitionQuizGame17/PHP Migration/README.md

 	- Copy both the includes folder and public folder to the root directory of your local server
 	- navigate to localhost/public/index.php

 Database connectivity is not yet set up.
-You can change how the main site looks by changing the
+Also, the > play button does not bring you to the dropdowns yet.
-$username variable in index.php from a username to the empty string ("") and back.
+You can change how the main site looks by changing the $username variable in index.php from a username to the empty string ("") and back.
+This will update the navigation links on the navbar just like on the live site.

 This should provide some proof of concept and a blueprint for moving forward with the project.